The best way to land your next great-fit gig is through networking – social networking and real-life (in-person) networking.

 - You’ll be perceived as out-of-date with social media and the new world of work, therefore a less desirable candidate.

 - You’ll have a harder time staying top-of-mind with your network and people who can help you reach your career goals.
+They use social networking.
+You need to, too.

 LinkedIn is the most important place to establish a strong presence and actively network.